wingkeet/usb-dev/README.md

 perform I/O on USB devices; and secondly, to demonstrate complete programs that actually work.
-My test USB device is a [Microsoft Xbox Wireless Controller](https://en.wikipedia.org/wiki/Xbox_Wireless_Controller) (model 1708), which is attached to my Linux machine with a micro USB cable.
+My test USB device is a [Microsoft Xbox Wireless Controller](https://en.wikipedia.org/wiki/Xbox_Wireless_Controller) (model 1708), which is connected to my Linux machine with a USB cable.

 ### Prerequisites
 - These programs were developed and tested on Ubuntu 20.04 LTS.